mokkabonna/pure-rest-api/dictionary/system.md

 ## Glossary

-- the system: A reference to the system that this document describes
+- [the system](system.md): A reference to the system that this document describes
-- io: A general name for the object that is passed to and returned from processors.
+- [io](io.md): A general name for the object that is passed to and returned from processors.
 Can also be referred to as the request/response object.
-- process manager: A central part of the system that handles the request/response
+- [process manager](process-manager.md): A central part of the system that handles the request/response
-- processors: A service that processes the io object and talks HTTP with the process manager.
-Can be a server written in any language, and can be automatic or manual (like a human)
+- [processors](processors.md): A web service that processes the io object and talks HTTP with the process manager.
+Can be a server written in any language, and can be automatic and/or manual (like a human)

 ## Design goals